 Try calling a couple of these folks and chatting them up.
-Some of them are part time dealer/collectors who sell on eBay or at occasional local shows, and they love helping out the novice or non-collector.
-But beware - some of these guys are pretty unethical, too!
+Some of them are part-time dealer/collectors who sell on eBay or at occasional local shows, and they love helping out the novice or non-collector.
+But beware - some of these guys maybe unethical, too!

 Edited by James Bucki